vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

   * Baseline of 32 seconds

-  * If I am doing the exercise after I return from jogging, no adjustment (32 seconds remains the target)
+  * If I am doing the exercise after I return from jogging, no adjustment (32 seconds remains the target).

   * If I am doing the exercise without jogging or similar warmup, then temperature-based adjustment as follows.
 If the temperature is 20